 How to achieve this milestone: Save and invest.
 Right now.

 Saving and investing can help grow your money, but of course, choosing the best investment option that suits your risk tolerance and investment objective is key.

 What investment options are available?
 To get you started, here’s our Primer and Guide on various investment options available in the Philippines:

 - Mutual Funds

 All set to retire?
-If you’ve achieved these four (4) financial milestones, then yes you might be ready for a delightful and financially comfortable retirement!
+If you’ve achieved these four (4) financial milestones, then yes you’re on your way to a delightful and financially comfortable life of retirement!

 Source: “4 financial milestones to reach before you retire.”
 (CNN)